Rigorous derivation of population cross-diffusion systems from moderately interacting particle systems: Numerical tests

 \subsection{Two species: symmetric case}

 We investigate the symmetric case by choosing $a_{11}=a_{22}=0$, $a_{12}=a_{21}=355$, and, as before, $\sigma_1=1$, $\sigma_2=2$.
 The initial data are chosen as in the previous example.
 In this example, we expect that cross-diffusion dominates self-diffusion.
 We present the approximate densities for different times in Figure \ref{fig.symm}.
 In both models, the species have the tendency to segregate.
-Because of the symmetric diffusion matrix, we observe only one cluster for each species.
 As expected, the segregation in the particle system \eqref{1.cdj2} is stronger than in system \eqref{1.pl} corresponding to the SKT model.